pseudo0244/breathship/README.md

 4. Execute the SQL script
 5. Note down your Supabase URL and anon key

+**If you get errors about existing objects:**
+- The script now includes `DROP IF EXISTS` statements to handle existing objects
+- If you still get errors, run `database_reset.sql` first to completely clear the database, then run `database_schema.sql`

 ### 4. Configure Environment Variables

 Create a `.env` file in the root directory: